-Athol Williams is a business scholar, philosopher and poet.
+Athol Williams is an ethics advocate, philosopher and poet.

+His research interests are in the areas of political philosophy, philosophy of business and philosophy of being.
 His philosophy of being is partially reflected in The Book of Eden and Pushing Boulders, as well as his six books of poetry.
-Early indications of his philosophy of business are evident in his academic work on corporate ethics and the role of business in future peace, as well as his recent book on corporate corruption, Deep Collusion.
+Early indications of his philosophy of business are evident in his academic work on corporate ethics well as his recent book on corporate corruption, Deep Collusion.

-He is the author of 18 books including 6 books of poetry.
+Williams has authored 18 books and had over 100 poems and two short stories published in literary journals and anthologies worldwide.
 He is a regular speaker at literary, public, corporate and academic events and a frequent contributor to the media.
 He is the recipient of numerous literary, academic and social development awards.